 |Metro||Metro stop Colosseo (Line B), then almost a kilometer walk|

 The Capitoline Museums of Rome, also called 'Musei Capitolini' are a number of museums located in Piazza del Campidoglio (designed by Michelangelo) in the buildings of the Palazzo dei Conservatori and Palazzo Nuevo.
 Both buildings are connected underground with a corridor.
-As the name of the museum indicates, this museum is located on the Capitol, one of the seven hills of Rome.
+As the name of the museum indicates, this museum is located on the Capitoline Hill, one of the seven hills of Rome.
 The founding of the Capitoline Museums can be traced back to 1471, when Pope Sixtus IV donated a group of bronze statues of great symbolic value to the People of Rome.
 The collections of statues, paintings and other objects are closely linked to the city of Rome and most of the exhibits come from the city itself.

 Palazzo dei Conservatori